jonikorpi/warparty/design-doc.md

 Push & Pull & Throw
 - Moves another character

+Song
+- Character’s next used movement ability has +1 range

+# Skill combinations?

+- Increased attack range if rooted
+- A strike that can destroy blocks
+- A strike that can explode blocks, striking everything around them

 # Classes

 Pre-built classes to choose from, each with 3–5 skills made from the skill types above.

 # Visual helpers

-Movement skill possibilities are shown as overlays when highlighting characters.
+- Movement skill possibilities are shown as overlays when highlighting characters.

-Teams are distinguished with blue and red colors.
+- Teams are distinguished with blue and red colors.
+- 1,2,3,4 for selecting characters
+- QWER for selecting skills

+# Progression

+- Lock certain classes until x plays or wins?
+Requires accounts.
+- Communal progression: x global wins unlocks something for everyone?
+Felt shitty in other games.
+- “Progression” through trying out different class combinations?

+# How to play with strangers

+- Queue system?
+Does it require accounts?
+- Create a public game and advertise it?
+Urgh.
+- Class selection can happen during queuing.

+# Playing vs. spectating

+- One URL for spectating
+- Separate secret URLs for the two players

+# Money

+Package for iOS+Android with Meteor and for OSX+Windows with Electron?
+Submit to app stores and Steam?
+Keep free web version?

+Lock certain classes until a one-time Stripe payment?
+Requires accounts, so ugh.